Connecting the NYC Greenway Network

 New York City has a 400-mile network of greenways on paper.
 About 300 miles of greenways run through every part of the city.
 But today, they rarely connect to each other, older segments require upgrades, and new parts of the network are still too few and far between.
 Connecting disparate, isolated greenways will create a citywide open space and transportation network that will be essential infrastructure for an equitable and sustainable future.

-In this moment of increased attention to the vital importance of equitable infrastructure, climate action, and economic recovery, dozens of greenway-aligned groups from across the city came together as the NYC Greenway Coalition to catalyze increased investment and political will toward completion of a 5-borough greenway system that also connects with regional networks like the 750-mile Empire State Trail, 175-mile Long Island Greenway, and 3,000-mile East Coast Greenway.
+In this moment of increased attention to the vital importance of equitable infrastructure, climate action, and economic recovery, dozens of greenway-aligned groups from across the city came together as the NYC Greenways Coalition to catalyze increased investment and political will toward completion of a 5-Borough greenway system that serves all New Yorkers and connects with regional networks like the 750-mile Empire State Trail, 175-mile Long Island Greenway, and 3,000-mile East Coast Greenway.

 Equitable neighborhood open space: Greenway development creates safe, usable open spaces across communities more quickly and readily than creation of new parks or plazas, and creates easy connections to existing parks and waterfronts to neighborhoods underserved by open space.

 Climate Sustainability: Reducing our climate impact requires attractive alternatives to car use and their associated greenhouse gas emissions while also adding critical nature-based solutions and green infrastructure – vegetation cover to increase carbon sequestration and stormwater capture, creation of habitat corridors, and urban cooling.

 Public health: During the pandemic, New Yorkers have taken to greenways, bike lanes, bridge walkways and low-traffic streets like never before for outdoor exercise, fresh air, and to get around their neighborhood or borough.
 Allowing New Yorkers of all ages and abilities to stay or get active is a healthy development that we should encourage and build on.